Founded in 2007, online loan company LendingClub is a pioneer when it comes to peer-to-peer lending, also known as marketplace lending.

 While there is no magic number, the lower your ratio, the better your chances of getting approved at a competitive interest rate.

-The bottom line is that LendingClub is a good option for people with a long history of good credit and a healthy salary.
+The bottom line is that LendingClub may be a good option for people with a long history of good credit and a healthy salary.

 If you have poor credit or a household income below $60,000, you may want to consider other lenders, since LendingClub investors may be hesitant to lend you the money.

-Even if they do, you many only qualify for a high-interest rate loan.
+Even if they do, you may only qualify for a high-interest rate loan.